 Skip to Main Content

-Research Data Management at UF: DMP Step-by-Step
+Research Data Management at UF

 This is a guide on resources available at the University of Florida and beyond on research data management.
 It includes information about tools for data management planning, data and file sharing, metadata and data standards, and data storage.